-- (1) Additions and accessory structures to existing single-family residential dwellings; and - (2) Minor subdivisions in single-family residential districts where no additional lots are created and where there is no proposed construction beyond additions and accessory structures (i.e.: lot lines are adjusted) - (3) New house replacements on existing lots where a single-family residential dwelling will be demolished and replaced, except those that exist along an arterial, collector, or other as expressly stated in a city-adopted plan, all of which are not exempt.
+- (1) Additions and accessory structures to existing single-family residential dwellings; - (2) Minor subdivisions in single-family residential districts where no additional lots are created; and and where there is no proposed construction beyond additions and accessory structures (i.e.: lot lines are adjusted) - (3) New and replacement homes on existing lots where a single-family residential dwelling will be demolished and replaced. , except those that exist along an arterial, collector, or other as expressly stated in a city adopted plan.